-Learning about options Often, it’s not just one tool that a business needs, but rather a sequence of tools to be able to advance a sustainability strategy, Jay said.
+Often, it’s not just one tool that a business needs, but rather a sequence of tools to be able to advance a sustainability strategy, Jay said.
 These tools could involve benchmarking against other organizations, and then identifying areas where your business needs to change before making the business case to advance sustainability.
 The SHIFT platform includes curricula that combine resources into a sequence that supports individual and organizational learning.

 “What this all adds up to, is a shift in management practice, so we like that acronym,” Jay said.

 Companies will not have to pay to use SHIFT initially.
 The revenue model has two layers of sponsorship — sponsorship of the platform (which Biogen has donated to) and sponsored curation.
 The goal is to keep much of the content free, Jay said.